pkarsy/sshportfw/README.md

 # Or if inside forwardings.json the server is "10.5.2.1"
 > ssh 10.5.2.1
 ```
 accept the unknown host message (if this is the first time and after you verify you are connected to the correct host) and then logout.
-If you skip this step, the connection will fail unless you notice the message and answer accordingly.
+If you skip this step, the connection will fail unless you run the program interactively and you notice the message.

 ### STEP 4: running the program